FaisalHammad1999/futureproofwiki/Deploying-a-Full-Stack-Application.md

 client.connect();
 ```

-If you need to run any migration or seed files, you will need to do so manually by navigating to the folder with this code and running `cat <file_name> | heroku pg:psql`
+If you need to run any migration or seed files, you will need to do so manually by navigating to the folder with this code and running `cat <file_name> | heroku pg:psql`.

+Now you have a deployed full stack app to show off!